Who can become a reader?

 What criteria should I use when evaluating a book?

-We don’t have specific criteria.
 Our award recognizes works that reflect the rich diversity of America's races, ethnicities, and experiences, exploring the complexity of our nation’s tapestry.
 We seek stories that capture the essence of the American experience and address themes such as identity, freedom, migration, inequality, the American landscape, and much more.
+Our definition of the American Voice has been intentionally left open to interpretation for our volunteer readers, with the hopes of encompassing the breadth and richness of the American experience.
+Everyone's lens is going to be different, but by gathering a variety of perspectives, we believe shared threads emerge.

 How do I complete my book evaluation?